JZL/testTypos/README.md

-hiahi
+hi hi
 this is correct
-and wronggg
+and wrong
-and ok but bad and better.
+and okay but bad and better.
 Hello again.
 Wow.